There are benefits to be had by teaching your dogs how to behave in the German language; for the owners and the dog.

 Sit, Stay, Heel, No, Come, Off, and Down are seven crucial commands to help you with your puppy.

-These are all basic commands that are not only easier to understand than others but are commands that you’ll find yourself using all the time throughout the early months of your dog’s life.
-After the puppy understands these basic commands, others can trickle in over time.
+These are all basic commands for pet dogs that are easier to understand than others but that you’ll find yourself using throughout the early months of your dog’s life.
+After your furry friend understands these commands, others can trickle in over time.

 All of these commands can be found in the “Most Common German Commands for Any Dog” section if you wish to use any of these commands in German.